Documentation Docs

 minInArray

-Definition: minInArray(questionName: expression, dataFieldName: string): number
+Definition: minInArray(questionName: expression, dataFieldName: string, filter?: expression): number

 View Source Code